South Korea finds creative ways to fight Covid-19

-Category: World Hits: 0For the third straight day, South Korea has reported more than 1,000 new Covid-19 cases.
+Category: World Hits: 2For the third straight day, South Korea has reported more than 1,000 new Covid-19 cases.
 Although the country is facing a third wave of the coronavirus, cases and deaths remain relatively low compared to other parts of the world.
 In addition to face masks and social distancing, South Korea has used patrols, robots and makeshift ICUs to stop the spread of the virus.
 But critics say the strategy has curtailed personal freedoms.
 Our correspondents report.

 Read more https://www.france24.com/en/tv-shows/focus/20201218-south-korea-finds-creative-ways-to-fight-covid-19